Storm Reference - Automation

 Synapse also supports large-scale analysis through the use of automation.
 Synapse’s automation features include:

-By making use of automation in Synapse, you can free analysts from performing tedious work and allow them to focus on more detailed analysis and complex tasks.
+Automation frees analysts from performing tedious work and allows them to focus on more detailed analysis and complex tasks.
 You can also scale analytical operations by limiting the amount of work that must be performed manually.

 Automation in Synapse uses the Storm query language: anything that can be written in Storm can be automated, from the simple to the more advanced.
 Actions performed through automation are limited only by imagination and Storm proficiency.
 Automation can be basic: “if X occurs, do Y” or “once a week, update Z”.
 However, automation can also take advantage of all available Storm features (including subqueries, variables, libraries, and control flow logic), to support highly customized tasks and workflows.